ds5010/broadband/README.md

 Right now, there are 3 data sources:

-1. Sewall data -- Okay for public use
+1. Sewall data -- Use these

 <img src="figs/image.png" width="400px">

-2. Grant rounds data -- NOT FOR PUBLIC USE
+2. Grant rounds data -- POLYGONS ONLY!
 * Polygons (eligible areas) -- These *can* be used

 <img src="figs/image2.png" width="400px">

-3. Broadband Investment Zone data -- Okay for public use
+3. Broadband Investment Zone data -- Use these

 <img src="figs/image3.png" width="400px">